The Churchill War Rooms is No.5 in our list of London's best museums

 If you're interested in World War II, then Craig also recommends a visit to the RAF Museum, HMS Belfast and Bletchley Park (where they cracked the Enigma codes).
 Lots of people recommend the Imperial War Museum as well, but there's actually more stuff about the battles and personalities inside the Churchill Museum at the Churchill War Rooms.
 They do have some World War II-era vehicles you can walk around, though -- like tanks, jeeps and V2s, and they've got a few planes dangling from the ceiling.
 But the best planes are definitely at the RAF Museum.

-Craig’s review – “You know that war's inevitable when they start digging government bomb shelters.
+Craig’s review of Churchill War Rooms – “You know that war's inevitable when they start digging government bomb shelters.
 Chamberlain began planning these four months before his 'Peace In Our Time' speech, so while he was standing on the tarmac waving that little piece of paper about he was simultaneously ordering the furious digging and drilling beneath the Treasury.
 They got the whole thing rushed and done… continued”